Wayne Newton: Up Close & Personal

 Entertainer Wayne Newton has been a fixture in Las Vegas since he was 15 years old, when he started his career playing in the lounge at Downtown’s Fremont Hotel.
 He has headlined at many of the Strip major showrooms including years at The Frontier, The Stardust, and The Tropicana just to name a few.
-You can even tour his estate on the southeast side of town.
 It’s no wonder that they call him Mr. Las Vegas.
 Can you imagine the stories he has to tell about the city, his career, and his famous friends?

 That’s the idea behind Up Close and Personal, the triumphant, career-topping show now playing at Bally’s Las Vegas.
 Instead of a retrospective of his songs, it’s a retrospective of his life with Newton playing genial host to what almost feels like a dinner party with friends in his living room.